Russ Harvey Consulting - Computer and Internet Services

 ”Special Needs“ Visitors

-Keep in mind that there will always be users that have special needs such as colour perception problems and reliance on tools such as web readers for those with visual impairment.
+Keep in mind that there will always be users that have special needs including colour perception problems and reliance on tools such as web readers for those with visual impairment.

 Getting Consensus